Michael E. Mone, Jr.

 - Beacon of Justice Award, National Legal Aid & Defender Association (2007)

-Michael is rated as AV® Preeminent™ as a result of Martindale Hubbell peer-review, and has been selected for inclusion in Super Lawyers publication every year since 2005.
+Michael is rated as AV® Preeminent™ as a result of Martindale Hubbell peer-review, and has been selected for inclusion in the Super Lawyers publication on multiple occasions since 2005.